automatisch/automatisch/packages/docs/pages/build-integrations/actions.md

 ## Add actions to the app.

-Open the thecatapi/index.ts file and add the highlighted lines for actions.

-Open the `thecatapi/index.ts` file and add the highlighted lines for triggers.
+Open the `thecatapi/index.ts` file and add the highlighted lines for actions.

 ```typescript{4,17}
 import defineApp from '../../helpers/define-app';